txjmp/bo/readme.md

 	* Call StartDBWrite which returns a *bolt.Tx (Bolt write transaction).
 	* Call CommitDBWrite(tx) after all saves in transaction.
 * Table GetNextKey creates its own write transaction (bucket sequence number is updated)
+* CreateBucket func creates is own write transaction

 ##Performance

-* When reading/writing to db, all data is converted between map[string]string and []bytes (json marshal/unmarshal)
+* When reading/writing to db, all data is converted between map[string]string and []bytes (json marshal/unmarshal).
-* Custom marshal, unmarshal methods are used which are fast
+* Custom marshal, unmarshal methods are used which are fast.
-* Rec Get, GetInt, GetDate, ... methods are used to retrieve a field's value
+* Rec Get, GetInt, GetDate, ... methods are used to retrieve a field's value.
 	* string values are returned as stored
 	* the string value of any type can also be returned as stored
 	* returning number and date types requires a conversion step (from string to type)
-* Values do not have to be loaded for every field
+* Values do not have to be loaded for every field.
 	* if there is no entry for a requested field, a default is returned (can specify default)
 	* the default value is of the requested type, so no conversion is required
 	* for example, number fields that default to 0 (zero)
-* Using maps for records is definitely less efficient than structs
+* Using maps for records provides simplicity and flexibility, but is definitely less efficient than structs.

 ##Errors

-One point of contention that may make Bo a non-starter for some.
-Bo does not generally include an error in the set of return values.
-If a problem is detected and a single return value cannot reasonably communicate the error, then Bo calls log.Fatal, displaying a message reflecting the reason for abort.
-This approach obviously has pitfalls, but the point of error is clear and removes the possibility of a program continuing to run until a less understandable crash occurs because an error return value was not checked.
+Bo funcs and methods do not generally return error values.
+If a problem is detected and a single return value cannot reasonably communicate the error, then Bo calls log.Panic, displaying a message reflecting the reason for abort.
+With this approach the point of error is clear and removes the possibility of a program continuing to run until a less understandable crash occurs because an error return value was not checked.
 Methods like Table.GetRec(key) will not abort if the record key is not found, but return a nil pointer value.
 Methods like Rec.GetInt(fld) will abort if the stored database value cannot be converted to an integer.
-Log.Fatal is used rather than Panic because middleware like http/net will recover on panic and the app will keep running.
+Beware that some middleware like http/net will recover on panic and the app will keep running.
+From the Go documentation:

-##Summary

-Bo stores data from BoltDB buckets in objects called Tables.
-Tables contain a RecMap, map[string]*Rec (map key is db rec key), plus assorted attributes and methods.
-All data is stored as Recs which are maps with string keys and string values, map[string]string.
-Rec objects have methods to retrieve/save values in the desired type (converting from/to string if needed).Tables have methods to load and save records from/to a database bucket.
-Tools are provided to access a table's recs in sorted order which can be based on mutiple fields and include ascending and descending order.
+> Panic is a built-in function that stops the ordinary flow of control and begins panicking.
+> When the function F calls panic, execution of F stops, any deferred functions in F are executed normally, and then F returns to its caller.
+> To the caller, F then behaves like a call to panic.
+> The process continues up the stack until all functions in the current goroutine have returned, at which point the program crashes.

 ##Database Design Strategies

 Generally speaking, don't create lots of buckets with a few records in each.
 For exampe a separate bucket for every order.
 Keys can be composed of multiple parts which makes it easy to get a set of records with the same key prefix.
 Example: